hashicorp/terraform/website/source/docs/providers/aws/index.html.markdown

 Approaches differ per auth providers:

  * EC2 instance w/ IAM Instance Profile - [Metadata API](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-metadata.html)
-    is always used
+    is always used.
+Introduced in Terraform `0.6.16`.
  * All other providers (ENV vars, shared creds file, ...) will try two approaches in the following order
    * `iam:GetUser` - typically useful for IAM Users.
 It also means that each user needs to be privileged to call `iam:GetUser` for themselves.
+   * `sts:GetCallerIdentity` - _Should_ work for both IAM Users and federated IAM Roles,
+      introduced in Terraform `0.6.16`.
    * `iam:ListRoles` - this is specifically useful for IdP-federated profiles which cannot use `iam:GetUser`.
 It also means that each federated user need to be _assuming_ an IAM role which allows `iam:ListRoles`.
+      Used in Terraform `0.6.16+`.
-      There is currently no better clean way to get account ID out of the API when using federated account unfortunately.
+      There used to be no better way to get account ID out of the API when using federated account until `sts:GetCallerIdentity` was introduced.